michael-bambha/protisplice/README.md

 splice sites, or from intergenic regions.
 Users can define a buffer size, which will start decoy sampling a defined number of bases away from the splice site.

-Lastly, functions for calculating PPM, PWM, and PFM of the extracted sequences are included in `protisplice.motif_scoring`.
+Functions for calculating PPM, PWM, and PFM of the extracted sequences are included in `protisplice.motif_scoring`.

+Finally, functions for augmenting true splice sites and decoys can be found in `protisplice.feature_eng`.
+These functions can mutate the consensus sequences from true splice sites, as well as create consensus motifs for decoys.
+These functions may help in creating more difficult negatives for model training, which may improve the detection of false positives.

 ## Features